 Loving nuts prompted me to come up with a cookie recipe using them.
 I know this is more of a fall to winter nut but I couldn't help myself!!!
 In the morning I always have coffee with hazelnut creamer and I have done this for years.
 I cannot believe it took me this long to think about transferring these flavors to a cookie.

 Shortbread is the best type of cookie to add flavors to since it doesn't really have a strong taste of its own.
 I wanted a good hint of vanilla so I used the vanilla bean paste.
 You can also use vanilla extract but I would add 1 tsp more to equal the vanilla bean paste.

 For the chocolate, you can use milk and white or dark and white whichever is your preference.

-In a stand mixer or handheld add the butter and mix on medium speed to cream the butter.
-I scraped down the sides to make sure all the butter was creamed.
+- In a stand mixer or handheld add the butter and mix on medium speed to cream the butter.
+I scraped down the sides to make sure all the butter was incorporated.

-For the white line, I heat the white chocolate wafers as I did the milk chocolate wafers but I put the white chocolate into a small disposable bag.
+- For the white line, I heat the white chocolate wafers as I did the milk chocolate wafers but I put the white chocolate into a small disposable bag.
 I used the Wilton 12in. disposable decorating bags with a Wilton #5 tip.
-You could use a smaller tip but I need a #5 to cover the waves of my milk chocolate.
+You could use a smaller tip but I prefer the #5.